rfkinline/BTC-Dashboard/README.md

 We continually try and improve the program on our spare time.<br>
 Be sure to update every once and a while for performance improvements, new features, and bug fixes. <br>
 <br>
+Version is now shown on the splash screen as of v2.0.0 <br>
 Navigate to the BTC-Dashboard directory in the terminal
 ```shell
 cd BTC-Dashboard